Mike014/My_AI_Engineer_Portfolio_Projects/README.md

 - **Classification**: Predicting which category a piece of data belongs to by assigning it a discrete label.
 - **Classification with KNN**: A method that assigns the class based on the majority vote of the K nearest neighbors.
 - **Clustering**: An unsupervised learning technique for grouping similar data.
+- **Contour Plot**: A contour plot provides a bird's-eye view of a 3D cost function surface.
+X-axis: Represents a parameter, like the weight (w) or slope.
+Y-axis: Represents another parameter, like the bias (b).
+Z-axis: Represents the value of the cost function (e.g., MSE).
+The lines on a contour plot are level curves, which are formed by "slicing" the 3D surface at different heights (cost values).
+These lines show all the combinations of w and b that result in the same cost value.
 - **CNN (Convolutional Neural Network)**: A neural network excellent for processing images and static objects, though it does not consider temporal context.
 - **Convolution operation in CNN**: A mathematical process that allows the network to extract relevant features from an image.
 - **Convolutional Base**: Part of a CNN model that extracts features from images without including fully connected layers.
 - **Conv2D (Convolutional Layer)**: A convolutional layer that applies filters to the input to extract important features.
 - **Cosine Similarity**: how similar two vectors are
+- **Cost surface**: in linear regression (with slope $w$ and bias $b$) is a 3D shape
 - **Cropping2D (Output Cropping)**: Trims parts of the output to correct mismatches in dimensions.
 - **K-means algorithm**: A popular clustering technique that partitions a dataset into distinct groups based on the features of the data points.
 - **Data Augmentation**: is a pre-processing technique used in deep learning to artificially increase the amount of data available for training a model.
 This is done by applying random transformations to existing images, creating new versions with different variations.